thesandeepkonda/thesandeepkonda/README.md

 - Auto-tested and deployed a Python/Node.js app to a local server

 ### 🔹 [Dockerized Flask Application]
-- Containerized a simple Flask web app using Docker
+- Containerised a simple Flask web app using Docker
 - Wrote a custom `Dockerfile` and ran it using `docker-compose`

 ### 🔹 [AWS EC2 + Apache Deployment Script]
-- Wrote a Bash script to launch an EC2 instance and configure Apache server
+- Wrote a Bash script to launch an EC2 instance and configure the Apache server
 - Demonstrated Infrastructure-as-Code using AWS CLI

 ---